2023 Best Value Nursing Schools in Delaware

 Wilmington University undergraduate students pay an average of $11,760 in in-state tuition and fees each year.
 Nursing majors at Wilmington University take out an average of $23,448 in student loans while working on their egree.

-Wilmington University also made our Best Nursing Schools in Delaware list, coming in at #3.
+Wilmington University also took the #3 spot in our Best Nursing Schools in Delaware rankings.

 In-state tuition fees for undergraduate students at Del State are $8,358 per year.

 The excellent programs at University of Delaware helped the school earn the #4 place on this year’s ranking of the best nursing schools in Delaware.
-UD is a very large public school located in the large suburb of Newark.
+UD is a fairly large public school located in the suburb of Newark.

-UD undergraduate students pay an average of $15,020 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UD are $15,020 per year.
 While working on their degree, nursing majors at UD accumulate an average of around $26,788 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $368.

 Read full report on Nursing at University of Delaware

-The excellent programs at Wesley College helped the school earn the #5 place on this year’s ranking of the best nursing schools in Delaware.
-Located in the city of Dover, Wesley College is a private not-for-profit school with a fairly small student population.
+You’ll join some of the best and brightest minds around you if you attend Wesley College.
+The school came in at #5 on this year’s Best Value Nursing Schools in Delaware list.
+Located in the city of Dover, Wesley College is a private not-for-profit school with a small student population.

 On average, nursing graduates from Wesley College take out $35,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $303.